-- The subject of all emails must start with [CSE2].
-All caps, square brackets. - Paste the original homework question into the email, if your question is related to a certain homework question.
+• The subject of all emails must start with [CSE2].
+All caps, square brackets.

-Paste the grader's comments, if your question is related to a grading situation.
+- Paste the original homework question into the email, if your question is related to a certain homework question. - Paste the grader's comments, if your question is a grading issue. - Emails that do not fulfill these criteria will not be answered.

 It is also important to note that the course staff all have other responsibilities: the graders and TA are all students like you, the adjunct professor and the professor teach other courses, conduct research, and contribute to other administrative efforts at Lehigh.
 So it's natural to expect that responding to email may take time.

 However, so that you can get a rapid response, we will be keeping email office hours, during which we will be able to answer emails quickly.
 If you email the staff member that is on email office hours, expect a response during their email office hours, rather than the next day.